| OLD AGE. This needs no definition. Sometimes old age is the cause of

 judgment; as, for example, its binding operation or lien upon the real estate of

+the defendant.
 2. The opening of the judgment takes place when some person having an

 interest makes affidavit to facts, which if true would render the execution of